cyanreg/avtransport/draft-avtransport-spec.md

 |              0x1 | Indicates session is capable and ready to receive [reverse signalling](#reverse-signalling) data packets.    |

 Implementations are allowed to test the first 4 bytes to detect a AVTransport stream.<br/>
-The Raptor code is, like for all packets, allowed to be ignored.
+The LDPC data is, like for all packets, allowed to be ignored by receivers.

 ### Time synchronization packets